Revised 2/10/10

 If you are

-eliminating them from the supply allows the price to be reduced by $100.
-IOW, Pricing, without lash caps, but with a
+caps, and eliminating them from the supply allows the price to be reduced by $160.
+E-mail us if you are doing this.

 Gaskets are